syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/tooltip.md

 ## Enable tooltip

-You can enable the tooltip for the thumb by setting the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property to [`SliderTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTooltip.html).
+Enable the tooltip for the thumb by setting the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property to [`SliderTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTooltip.html).
 It is used to clearly indicate the current selection of the value during the interaction.
 The default value of the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property is null.

 {% tabs %}